Achievable logoAchievable logo

 [It’s unethical and unlawful to use] any advertising or sales presentation in such a fashion as to be deceptive or misleading.
 An example of such practice would be a distribution of any nonfactual data, material or presentation based on conjecture, unfounded or unrealistic claims or assertions in any brochure, flyer, or display by words, pictures, graphs or otherwise designed to supplement, detract from, supersede or defeat the purpose or effect of any prospectus* or disclosure

-*A prospectus is an issuer-created document that discloses material information related to an investment and its inherent risks.
-For example, here’s AirBnB’s prospectus for their initial public offering in December 2020.
-Discussing information related to a security that contradicts its prospectus (or any other disclosure form) would be unlawful.
+A prospectus is an issuer-created document that discloses material information about an investment and its inherent risks.
+For example, here’s AirBnB’s prospectus for its initial public offering in December 2020.
+Discussing a security in a way that contradicts its prospectus (or any other required disclosure document) would be unlawful.

-Broker-dealers and agents may not lie or mislead an investor in any way, but the standards imposed on these persons are not as stringent as with investment advisers and IARs.
-The reason relates to fiduciary duties.
+Broker-dealers and agents may not lie to or mislead investors, but they generally aren’t held to the same communication standards as investment advisers and IARs.
+The key difference is fiduciary duty.

 Definitions